Grip in Table Tennis: Why It Matters and How to Improve

 Advantages

-• The spread fingers and thicker handle provide extra leverage, allowing for powerful forehand smashes and loops.
+i.
+The spread fingers and thicker handle provide extra leverage, allowing for powerful smashes and loops.

-• The grip’s structure ensures better control during high-speed exchanges, making it ideal for attacking players.
+ii.
+The grip’s structure ensures better control during high-speed exchanges, ideal for attacking players.

 Disadvantages

-• Like other penhold variations, the J-pen grip can make backhand strokes less effective over extended rallies.
+i.
+Like other penhold variations, the J-pen grip makes backhand strokes less effective over extended rallies.

-This grip, while not as universally popular as the shakehand grip, is a staple among players in Japan and Korea due to its emphasis on powerful offensive play and its ability to handle fast-paced games effectively.
+While not as universally popular as the shakehand grip, this grip is a staple among players in Japan and Korea due to its emphasis on powerful offensive play and its ability to handle fast-paced games effectively.

 3. Seemiller Grip